Enhanced Learning Communities

 How to Apply

-Admittance into the Enhanced Learning Communities at the University of New Haven is limited, and interested students may select their ELC of choice in the New Student Road Map.
-The New Student Road Map will be available for first-year students who have officially enrolled and deposited for the fall.
+Admittance into the Enhanced Learning Communities at the University of New Haven is limited, and interested students may select their ELC of choice on their housing application.

 Students will be notified of their acceptance into the program on a rolling basis.